 The Activities You Like Doing Matter

 What activities you enjoy doing are incredibly important when picking a waterfront residence.
 With the right place chosen, you get to enjoy your pastimes like never before.
-Everyday activities waterfront owners love include boating, fishing, kayaking, and swimming.
+Everyday activities owners of waterfront home love include boating, fishing, kayaking, and swimming.
 Each of these requires that you consider a different factor before you buy.
-For example, if you enjoy boating you need to ask if the property comes with a boat as well.
+For example, if you enjoy boating you need to ask if the waterfront property comes with a boat as well.
 If it does, you must consider the size of the boat and its condition too.
 If you’re buying your own boat, think about storage space.
 Can you put it in a shelter in the winter?
 Does the local council allow boats of a certain size on the water?

-When Do You Plan To Visit?
+Waterfront Home: When Do You Plan To Visit?

 Most waterfront properties are sold with the idea that they will be used as vacation homes.
 Not many of them are meant for permanent living.
 Examples include houses in Maine that are made for the summer, with a severe lack of insulation and heating in the winter.
 If you’re looking at properties by the sea, make sure you ask the real estate agent about whether or not they are seasonal homes.